The Reg Erhardt Library's policies support safe, equitable and accessible services for the SAIT community.

 Drinks should be in a container with a secure lid.
 Acceptable containers include spill-resistant travel mugs, screw-top bottles and disposable cups with lids.

 The library has instructional DVDs available for use in class by SAIT faculty.
 Instructors can pre-book Instructional DVDs and pick them up from the Information Desk.

 Faculty and staff may pre-book instructional DVDs for classroom use or review.
-To make a booking, use the request form or visit the Information Desk.
+To make a booking, use the Request feature in library search or visit the Information Desk.

 If booked at least two business days in advance of your need, the item will be put aside for pick-up at the Information Desk.
 For special arrangements, such as a second party pick up or extended bookings, contact Videos Services directly by phone or email.

 Return your video to the Information Desk.
 After hours, you may use the book drop near the library's south entrance.

 If you need a book, article or another resource not available in our collections, our interlibrary loan service can meet your need by requesting that item from another library.
 This service is freely available to SAIT students, staff and faculty.

 - Must be for your own personal use only.
 Reproductions of interlibrary loans or access sharing are not allowed

 - Requests for items already held by the library will not be fulfilled.
 If an item is out to another patron, you can instead place a borrowing materials request for most items in our collection and be notified when the item is available.